 - 1/2-cup coconut milk*** or almond milk

-- ¾ cup (6-oz) extra virgin coconut oil melted.
+- 6-oz deodorized cacao butter melted or 3/4 cup coconut oil.
 Bring to room temperature before adding to filling.
-Yields enough for 9-inch tart or 6-inch spring form pan.
+Yields enough for a 9-inch tart or 6-inch springform pan.

-**Using real coconut milk gives the cashew cheese a creamier smoother texture.
+**Using the tofu and real coconut milk gives the cashew cheese a creamier, smoother texture.

 Same ingredients: add orange zest and optional flavoring of 1-tsp orange extract or 1-Tbsp of Grand Marnier.